Mayank-Roshan/equal-experts-shopping-cart/README.md

 1. Add a product to the cart
    1. Specifying the product name and quantity
-   2. Use the product name to discover the price from the [Product API](#product-api) specified below
+   2. Use the product name to discover the price from the [product API](#product-api) specified below
    3. Cart state (totals, etc.) must be available

 2. Calculate the state: